 The Best Travel Cards for South America

-Available To Users From Many Countries – Revolut offer accounts to people from inside the EEA (European Economic Area), as well as to users from Australia, New Zealand, Singapore, Switzerland, the UK, the USA, Japan and Brazil.
+Available To Users From Many Countries – Revolut offer accounts to people from inside the EEA (European Economic Area), as well as to users from Australia, New Zealand, Singapore, Switzerland, the USA, Japan, Brazil and the UK (Revolut are not registered as a bank in the UK).
 As well as this, Revolut offer ‘lite’ accounts to people from many other countries too!
 Where you live will determine whether you get a Visa or Mastercard Revolut debit card.

 Foreign Withdrawals – Revolut allow you to withdraw £200 worth of local currency, or make five withdrawals, per month fee-free.
 With paid accounts, the limit is higher, up to £2000 for the Ultra account (which costs £45 per month…).
 When you’ve reached your withdrawal limit, you’ll pay a 2% fee per withdrawal.